georgecatalin/my_yocto_cookbook/README.md

 # A Yocto Cookbook
 This repository contains a curated collection of Yocto Project resources, including custom recipes, configuration snippets, layer examples, build tips, and troubleshooting notes for learning Yocto.

-The repository holds the necessary directories and files as meta-layers, recipes, .bbappend files etc, and also listings from the commands run **console-line terminals** of the development machine and, the target machine, upon deployment.
+The repository holds the necessary directories and files as meta-layers, recipes, .bbappend files etc, and also listings from the commands run on **console-line terminals** of the development machine and, the target machine, upon deployment for the a straightforward understanding of the workflow.
+The listings of the command line holds also aerrors, and their steps for debugging and resolution.

 <img src="yocto_project.png" alt="Yocto-Project Logo" width="300">